What Did CapCut Change in Its 2025 Terms of Service?

 Does CapCut Own My Videos?

 No, you retain copyright ownership of your videos.
-However, by uploading or editing in CapCut, you automatically grant them a perpetual license to use it however they want — worldwide and royalty-free.
+However, by uploading or editing in CapCut, you automatically grant them a perpetual license to use it however they want; worldwide and royalty-free.
+If you're building a personal brand, this may clash with your personal brand protection or entertainment agreements.

 Can CapCut Sell My Content Without Telling Me?